Welkro/seismic-activity-alerting-application/README.md

 ### Overview of Libraries Used

-- **ObsPy:** A Python framework for processing seismological data.
+- **ObsPy:** A Python framework for processing seismological data. ([documentation](https://docs.obspy.org/))
-- **LightningChart:** A high-performance charting library for visualizing data in real-time.
+- **LightningChart Python:** A high-performance charting library for visualizing data in real-time. ([documentation](https://lightningchart.com/python-charts/docs/))

 ### Setting Up Your Development Environment

 Set up your development environment by creating a new Python project and installing the necessary libraries.
-For an enhanced coding experience, use an Integrated Development Environment (IDE) like PyCharm or VSCode.
+For a smooth experience, use an Integrated Development Environment (IDE) like PyCharm or VSCode.

 ## Acquiring and Processing Earthquake Data